 I joined Oxford University’s Blavatnik School of Government having worked for two years in Colombia’s extractive sector, mainly in legal and corporate affairs.
 Prior to this, I worked a year and half as an adviser to the Colombian Minister of Justice and five years as lawyer associate at a leading law firm.
 I also lectured undergraduate courses on competition law and legal arguments at Javeriana University’s Law School (2007-2010) and Los Andes University’s Law School (2011-2012), respectively.

 At Oxford, I research on the political economy of oil revenues in Colombia at a subnational level.
 Particularly, I focus on the investment of these revenues by municipal governments that are abundant and/or dependent on natural resource rents.
-In addition to the latter, I have interest and experience in a range of economic and legal policy issues such as markets’ regulation, antitrust, agricultural development, access to justice and gender based violence.
+In addition to the latter, I have interest and experience in other policy issues such as markets’ regulation, antitrust, agricultural development, ICTs and governance/politics, and access to justice.

 Before beginning my studies at the Blavatnik School, I completed a bachelor degree in law from Javeriana University’s Law School (2006), subsequently a master in law and economics (LLM) from Bologna University and Erasmus University of Rotterdam (2007), and lastly a master of science in public policy in Latin America from Oxford University (2011).
 I also studied political philosophy and international law summer courses at Notre Dame University (2003-2005).

 I was awarded an Erasmus Mundus scholarship, a Chevening scholarship and a Colfuturo grant that allowed me to finance the master programmes I completed.
 More recently, I received a Colciencias - Newton Fund scholarship that finances my DPhil programme in public policy at the Blavatnik School.
-Finally, at Oxford I was granted a Light Senior Scholarship from St. Catherine's College (2015-16) and a Santander Travel Award that financed my fieldwork in the summer of 2015.
+Finally, at Oxford I was granted two Light Senior Scholarships from St. Catherine's College (2015-16; 2016-17) and a Santander Travel Award that financed my fieldwork in the summer of 2015.